akshayjshah/blog/recipes/methi-murgh.md

 ## Notes

 * Fresh methi is much milder than dried (kasoori) methi.
-If there's no fresh methi available, this recipe is also good with 2--3 tbsp kasoori methi and 2 c of another leafy green.
+If there's no fresh methi available, these recipes are also good with 2--3 tbsp kasoori methi and 2 c of another leafy green.
 * Kashmiri chile powder is mildly spicy, somewhat floral, and *bright* red.
   Even in India, actual Kashmiri chiles are in short supply; the most common